We are also streaming online so you can join us for our live streams and video-conference midweek events. More information is here.

 Do you have toilets?

-Yes – just off the lobby in the Church Centre, including facilities for disabled people.
+Yes – just off the lobby in the Church Centre, including accessible facilities and a nappy-changing table.

 What happens after the service?